-Creating a Facebook business page or Twitter account for your business can also be a great way to market your business.
-This is a simple (and free) process which can give you another presence in the digital community.
+Creating a Facebook business page or Twitter account for your business can also be a great way to market it.
+This is a simple (and free) process that can give you another presence in the digital community.

-To get clients, you have to go where the clients are.
+To get clients, you have to go where they are.
 A great way to promote your business is by joining groups on social media where virtual assistants are.
-There are websites, job boards and several other places where you can create an account and showcase your business.
+There are websites, job boards, and several other places where you can create an account and showcase your business.

 Whether it is running a series of Facebook ads or connecting with a local chapter of your community business bureau, getting your name out in front of businesses will open the door for you to get clients.